constantinedev/HongKongAllusion/UPLOAD-GUIDE.md

 #### Uplaoder Program Setup

 ![GUI](https://user-images.githubusercontent.com/1324252/158201342-d8fe6e5f-0187-464e-88e4-2f5a0e9af56b.png)<br>

-Follow The setp:<br>
+<h2>Follow The setp:</h2>

-1️ Select The Directory/Folder to upload all file inside.<br>
+1️⃣ Select The Directory/Folder to upload all file inside.<br>
-2️ Select The Media of your date for.<br>
+2️⃣ Select The Media of your date for.<br>
-3️ If you can.
-Plz follow our file format type to pack yout date before.<br>
+3️⃣ If you can.
+Plz follow our file format type to pack your date before.<br>
-4️ Start Upload.
+4️⃣ Start Upload.
 If start non stop.<br>
-5️ View more about this Tools support.(Tor network only)<br>
+5️⃣ View more about this Tools support.(Tor network only)<br>

 [YouTube - Video](https://www.youtube.com/watch?v=FxTjUIdfN08)